Voyages of Christopher Columbus: Hispaniola and Jamaica

 Columbus left Hispaniola on 24 April 1494, and arrived at the island of Cuba (which he had named Juana during his first voyage) on 30 April and Discovery Bay, Jamaica, on 5 May.
-He explored the south coast of Cuba, which he believed to be a peninsula of China rather than an island, and several nearby islands including La Evangelista (the Isle of Youth), before returning to Hispaniola on 20 August.
+He explored the south coast of Cuba, which he believed to be a peninsula of China rather than an island, and several nearby islands including La Evangelista (Isla de la Juventud), before returning to Hispaniola on 20 August.

 Slavery, settlers, and tribute

 Columbus had planned for Queen Isabella to set up trading posts with the cities of the Far East made famous by Marco Polo, but whose Silk Road and eastern maritime routes had been blockaded to her crown's trade.
 However, Columbus would never find Cathay (China) or Zipangu (Japan), and there was no longer any Great Khan for trade treaties.

-In 1494, Columbus sent Alonso de Ojeda (whom a contemporary described as "always the first to draw blood wherever there was a war or quarrel") to Cibao (where gold was being mined), which resulted in Ojeda's capturing several natives on an accusation of theft.
-Ojeda cut the ears off of one native, and sent the others to La Isabela in chains, where Columbus ordered them to be decapitated.
+In 1494, Columbus sent Alonso de Ojeda (whom a contemporary described as "always the first to draw blood wherever there was a war or quarrel") to Cibao (where gold was being mined), which resulted in Ojeda's capturing several Natives on an accusation of theft.
+Columbus had the native chief set free.
+Ojeda cut the ears off of one Native, and sent the others to La Isabela in chains, where Columbus ordered them to be decapitated.
 During his brief reign, Columbus executed Spanish colonists for minor crimes, and used dismemberment as another form of punishment.
 By the end of 1494, disease and famine had claimed two-thirds of the Spanish settlers.
 A native Nahuatl account depicts the social breakdown that accompanied the pandemic: "A great many died from this plague, and many others died of hunger.
 They could not get up to search for food, and everyone else was too sick to care for them, so they starved to death in their beds."